JujuAdams/Vinyl/docs/5.0/Terminology.md

 &nbsp;

-## Vinyl Instance

-When you play an audio asset using [one of Viny's functions](Basics), Vinyl will create a unique instance that holds information about that specific piece of audio being played.

-Vinyl instances can have their gain and pitch altered on the fly, as well as their pan position.
-Vinyl instances can loop, and can be played at positions in a room using Vinyl's custom emitter system as well.

-?> Don't confuse Vinyl instances for GameMaker's [sound instances](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Audio/audio_play_sound.htm).
-They share some similarities but cannot be used interchangeably.

-&nbsp;

-## Label

-Labels are how Vinyl handles groups of assets (and patterns) of similar types.
-An asset can be assigned to zero, one, or many labels.
-When properties on that label are adjusted - such as gain or pitch - those properties are applied to each asset, and further those properties are applied to each Vinyl instance assigned to the label.
-This means that changing e.g. the gain value on a label called `ambience` to be lower will diminish the volume of all assets assigned to that label.

-You can stop all audio that's assigned to a label by using [`VinylStop()`](Basics).
-You can also fade out labels, set gain and pitch targets for labels etc. Labels can be interacted with in much the same way as Vinyl instances.

-Labels can have a limit set on the number of concurrent instances that can be played.
-If the limit is exceeded, old Vinyl instances that are currently playing will be faded out.
-This is especially useful for handling swapping between background music tracks.
-You can change the parameters of label limits in Vinyl's [configuration file](Configuration).

-Vinyl allows you to assign assets within the configuration file, but Vinyl can also hook into GameMaker's native asset tagging system.
-Labels can be configured to be automatically assigned to any sound asset that has a specific tag.

-When setting up complex audio systems it's often useful to use a hierarchy to share properties from one parent label to child labels.
-For example, an `sfx` label might have `ui`, `footsteps`, and `explosions` labels as children.
-Changing properties on the parent `sfx` label will affect its child labels.
-Child labels can themselves have children, recursively.
-Label parenting can be set up in the [configuration file](Configuration).

-!> GameMaker's [audio groups](https://manual.yoyogames.com/Settings/Audio_Groups.htm) are vaguely similar to labels.
-It is recommended to avoid using GameMaker's audio groups for anything apart from managing memory whn using Vinyl.

-&nbsp;

 ## Pattern

 There are certain common operation that crop up frequently when playing sound effects, and audio in general, in games.
 Vinyl patterns are a way to define behaviours that would otherwise be complex or time-consuming to construct.
 Vinyl patterns are played using [the standard playback functions](Basics) and return a Vinyl instance like a standard sound asset.
 Patterns must be set up in the [configuration file](Configuration).